Coronavirus: where to buy face masks and how to make your own

 You may also be able to remove your face covering if it is 'reasonably necessary' to eat or drink, and when taking medication.

-One thing most experts agree on - you shouldn't be buying medical-grade masks, such as N95 respirators, as these are not appropriate for general everyday use and divert essential supplies from frontline health workers who do need them.
+It's important to note that you shouldn't be buying medical-grade masks, such as N95 respirators, as these are not appropriate for general everyday use and divert essential supplies from frontline health workers who do need them.

 In this article: